Funding Opportunities

 • The fit of the proposal with the mission and goals of the Simpson Center

 Guided by the faculty director, the executive board and ad hoc committees meet to discuss the proposals and select awardees.
-Applicants receive decision letters within the academic quarter of the review.
+Applicants receive decision letters within two or less months of funding round deadlines.

 Applicants do not receive written feedback on their proposals.
 Records retained in connection with the review process are anonymized.
 Decisions made through the review process are collective and based on discussion and final consensus, and cannot be attributed to any individual board or committee member.

 We encourage applicants to review the successful proposals we keep on file.
 We are happy to share examples from any funding category, always with the permission of their authors, upon request.
-(Requests may be sent to Simpson Center Administrative Assistant, Abby Dean, at schadmin@uw.edu).
+Requests may be sent to Administrative Assistant Abby Dean at schadmin@uw.edu.

-Simpson Center Programs are grounded in collaboration, crossdisciplinarity, and an ethos of experimentation.
-We are eager for new, unconventional projects that do not fit neatly into one of our other categories but that align with the Simpson Center’s mission.
-Please contact Rachel Arteaga (rarteaga@uw.edu) to discuss.
+Simpson Center programs are grounded in collaboration, crossdisciplinarity, and an ethos of experimentation.
+We are eager to consider new, unconventional projects that do not fit neatly into one of our funding categories but that align with the Simpson Center’s mission.
+Please contact Associate Director Rachel Arteaga rarteaga@uw.edu to discuss such ideas.

 Simpson Center opportunities are open to all eligible persons regardless of race, sex or other identity.